 Linear regression helps determine the extent of the linear relationship of a dependent variable with one or more independent variables.
-It is one of the simplest forms of the supervised learning regression model and can be represented using the equation, Y = a + bX where Y is the target (or outcome), X is the predictor (i.e. the input), and a is the y-intercept or the regression coefficient, and b is the constant or the slope of the line.
-A simple example of linear regression is the relationship between the age of a person and the risk of them catching infections.
-As age increases, the risk of getting an infection becomes more.
-Same way, a person’s weight is directly proportional to their eating habits and forms a linear (straight) line.
-It is also possible for linear regression to have more than one explanatory variable to predict the outcome of a response variable.
-This type of regression is known as multiple regression or multiple linear regression (MLR).
-Some other forms of linear regression are general linear models, generalized linear models, heteroscedastic models, hierarchical linear models etc. Linear regression models are fitted or cross-checked for linearity using the least-squares method.
-Linear regression is used for forecasting an effect, forecasting trends, determining the strength of predictors, demand analysis etc.
+It is one of the simplest forms of the supervised learning regression model and can be represented using the equation Y = a + bX where Y is the target (or outcome), X is the predictor (i.e., the input), and a is the y-intercept or the regression coefficient.
+B is the constant or the slope of the line.

 6. Logistic regression

-Logistic regression is a statistical model that uses a logistic function (also known as the sigmoid function) to model binary variables, giving the outcomes as yes/no, true/false, pass/fail and so on.
+Logistic regression is a statistical model that uses a logistic function (also known as the sigmoid function) to model binary variables, giving the outcomes as yes/no, true/false, pass/fail, and so on.
 There are only two possible values.
 In other words, it is a supervised learning method for predicting the probability of a categorical dependent variable, which is why it is listed under classification algorithms in some places.
-The dependent variable is binary, that can have two possible values, between 0 and 1.
-Logistic regression can be represented as: p = 1/(1+e-(b0+b1x)) The one question that arises in everyone’s mind is that if the algorithm is based on classification, why do we call it logistic regression and logistic classification?
-That’s because it classifies the data only when combined with a decision rule.
-But it predicts probability value which is a continuous value ranging from 0 to 1.
-Since it has something to do with a continuous real value (and not category), it is called regression, but used for classification.
-Logistic regression is also said to be a special case of linear regression where the outcome is a categorical value.
-Logistic regression can be used in the field of medicine for detection and diagnosis of diseases and in predictive analysis for likelihood indication – example, whether a person will buy a certain product; a student will pass his exams etc.
+The dependent variable is binary, which can have two possible values, between 0 and 1.
+Logistic regression can be represented as p = 1/(1+e-(b0+b1x)).

 - Support – the default popularity of an item.
 For example, if in 100 transactions, 80 included bread, the support = transactions involving bread/total transactions = 80/100 or 80%

-- Confidence – it is the likelihood that customers who bought bread also bought eggs.
-Suppose, out of the 80 who bought bread, 60 bought eggs also.
+- Confidence is the likelihood that customers who bought bread also bought eggs.
+Suppose, out of the 80 who bought bread, 60 bought eggs.
 So, confidence = transactions involving bread and eggs/total transactions = 60/100 or 60%

 - Lift – it is the increase in the ratio of sales of bread when sold along with eggs as a bundle.
 Lift = Confidence (Eggs-bread)/Support(eggs).
-That is the likelihood of buying bread and eggs together ‘ lift’ times more than that of purchasing eggs alone.
+That is, the likelihood of buying bread and eggs together ‘ lift’ times more than purchasing eggs alone.